 On February 11, 2022, the U.S. Food and Drug Administration ("FDA") issued Form 483 observations primarily regarding rodent infestation at Family Dollar's West Memphis, Arkansas distribution center ("DC 202") and the related distribution of adulterated product, as well as other processes and procedures that required remediation.
-In connection therewith, we initiated a retail-level product recall of FDA and U.S. Department of Agriculture-regulated products stored and shipped from DC 202 from January 1, 2021 through February 18, 2022 (the "Recall"), temporarily closed DC 202 for extensive cleaning, temporarily closed the affected stores to permit the removal and destruction of inventory subject to the Recall, ceased sales of relevant inventory subject to the Recall, ceased the direct shipment of FDA-regulated products from DC 202, and initiated corrective actions.
+In connection therewith, we initiated a retail-level product recall of FDA and U.S. Department of Agriculture-regulated products stored and shipped from DC 202 from January 1, 2021 through February 18, 2022 (the "Recall"), temporarily closed DC 202 for extensive cleaning, temporarily closed the affected stores to permit the removal and destruction of inventory subject to the Recall, ceased the direct shipment of FDA-regulated products from DC 202, and initiated corrective actions.
 In June 2022, we stopped shipping to stores from DC 202 and have since disposed of all of the subject inventory that was in the facility.